Statistical inference for spatial statistics defined in the Fourier domain: Technical Lemmas

-\subsection{Technical Lemmas}
+\section{Technical Lemmas}

 We first prove Lemma \ref{lemma:orthogonal}, then state four lemmas, which form an important component in the proofs of this paper.
 Through out this section we use $C$ to denote a finite generic constant.
+It is worth mentioning that many of these results build on the work of T. Kawata (see \citeA{p:kaw-59}).

 {\bf PROOF of Lemma \ref{lemma:orthogonal}} We first prove (\ref{eq:sincA}).
 By using partial fractions and the definition of the sinc function we have

 For the second integral we make a change of variables $u^{\prime} = u+x$, this gives